Squint surgery: Costs, benefits, and why it’s worth it

 Are there risks associated with squint surgery?

 Recovery from squint surgery is generally straightforward.
-Most people can return to light activities within a week, while full recovery will take 4 to 6 weeks.
-During this recovery period, the eyes may appear red or feel slightly irritated, but these symptoms are temporary and manageable with prescribed medication.
+The post-op pain is mild to negligible, lasting for a few days and treatable with simple painkillers.
+Most people can return to light activities within a day, to work within 10 days, to driving within 2 weeks, while the full recovery takes 6-8 weeks.
+During this recovery period, the eyes may appear red or feel irritated, but these symptoms are temporary and manageable with prescribed eye drops.
 Regular follow-up visits with the surgeon are crucial to ensure proper healing.

 When are the results of squint surgery visible?

 In most cases, the results of squint surgery are visible immediately after the procedure, with the eyes appearing straighter and better aligned.
-Patients often also report improved depth perception and reduced eye strain soon after surgery.
-The final outcome will then take several weeks as the eyes adjust and the final alignment stabilises.
+Patients who had surgery for double vision often report single vision the next day after surgery.
+The final outcome will then take several weeks as the eyes and brain adjust and the final alignment stabilises.

-These results, which address both functional and aesthetic concerns, contribute to the long-term value of the surgery, making the upfront cost a justifiable and rewarding investment.
-If you are considering squint surgery, the benefits are clear: better vision, greater confidence, and improved wellbeing.
+These results, which address both aesthetic and functional concerns, contribute to the long-term value of the surgery, making the upfront cost a justifiable and rewarding investment.
+If you are considering squint surgery, the benefits are truly life-changing: greater confidence, higher self-esteem and improved wellbeing.

 Ophthalmology